pygfx/wgpu-py/README.md

 *The wgpu-API has not settled yet, use with care!*

-* Coverage of the WebGPU spec is about 95%.
+* Coverage of the WebGPU spec is nearly complete.
 * Test coverage of the API is 100%.
-* Support for Windows and Linux.
-Support for MacOS is underway.
+* Support for Windows, Linux and MacOS.
-* The API may change.
-Until WebGPU settles as a standard, its specification may change, and with that our API will probably too.
+* Until WebGPU settles as a standard, its specification may change, and with that our API will probably too.